Bloc/jottly-checkpoints/06-Blockquote-Testimonials.md

 </div>
 ```

-Because we'll use a similar structure and styling for all three blockquotes, we created a `div` and gave it a `class` of `avatar`.
+Because we'll use a similar structure and styling for all three blockquotes, we created a div and gave it a class of avatar.

 Create the other two blockquotes: